prefko/preferans-deck-js/README.md

 * trump - the trump suit per round
 * plain suit - any suit that is not a trump suit
 * trick - cards thrown
-* rank - position (value) of a card relative to others in the same suit
 * shuffle - rearrange (a deck of cards)
 * seat - position relative to the dealer
 * ppn - Portable Preferans Notation (patent pending)